advancedforms/advanced-forms/readme.txt

 * Define forms and fields fully programmatically for easy integration with your theme/plugin, or use the intuitive UI
 * Either use the provided hooks to process form submissions as you wish or let the plugin automatically save them as entries
 * Optionally set up emails to be sent automatically with form submissions
+* Set a maximum number of entries created, limit a form to only logged in users, or schedule a form to only display during certain times.
+Custom restrictions can be applied by hooking in to a simple filter.

 = Developers =